Workplace Data Privacy

 Our employment team contains a specialist group of employment lawyers who have expertise in handling the full range of workplace data privacy questions, from advising on: cross border data flows; monitoring; background checks and vetting; DSARs, ICO complaints; and the introduction of new technologies in the workplace.

 Data Subject Access requests can prove particularly problematic to handle, involving as they often do, a huge volume of email correspondence which needs to be considered before disclosure.
 Handling these requests can be a headache for over-stretched in-house legal teams.
 Recognising this challenge we can offer a toolkit for a fixed fee with a menu of options which mixes strategic advice with practical assistance.

 - policies, notification and notices

 - data security

 - data awareness e-learning course

-Find out more about the work that our lawyers do with the Ius Laboris Data Protection International Practice Group.
+Find out more about how we support clients with their international workplace data privacy needs through the Ius Laboris Data Protection International Practice Group.

-Workplace privacy: 11 ways to prepare for GDPR12 December 2016
+Workplace privacy: 11 ways to prepare for the GDPR02 June 2017

 The data protection landscape is about to be transformed, with the coming into force of the EU General Data Protection Regulation (“GDPR”) on 25 May 2018.